PhilipSchmid/k8s-home-lab/README.md

 ![K8s Home Lab Topology](images/K8s-Home-Lab-Drawing.png)

 # Technologies
 The technologies down here will probably change in the future.
-Nevertheless, the following table should provide you a small overview over currently used technologies in this setup.
+Nevertheless, the following table should provide you a small overview over currently used technologies.

 | What                   | Technology                                      | Status |
 | ---------------------- | ----------------------------------------------- | ------ |